Road Trip for True Adventure Seekers (12 stops – 533.2 Miles)

 From a half-mile wooden walkway, visitors can spot roughly 500 fossilized dinosaur tracks thought to be more than 100 million years old.
-Details as small as the footprints of a 1-foot-long baby iguanodont and the tail impression from a large herbivore that slipped in the mud and used its tail to catch its balance can be spotted on careful inspection, but the hubcab-sized imprints from the larger species here don’t require much searching to spot.
+Details as small as the footprints of a 1-foot-long baby iguanodon and the tail impression from a large herbivore that slipped in the mud and used its tail to catch its balance can be spotted on careful inspection, but the hubcap-sized imprints from the larger species here don’t require much searching to spot.

 The prairies east of I-25 near Raton open up into this wildlife and wildflower-filled canyon.
 Watch for mule deer, elk, turkey, bear, and the rare mountain lion.
 Near the visitor center, cruise an elevated boardwalk with a built-in bird blind or an interpretive trail past the ruins of Sugarite Coal Camp, once a mining boomtown.
 The Soda Pocket Trailhead offers a 6-mile loop hike through Gambel oak and aspens before reaching a ridgeline affording a view of the whole canyon and a descent that passes Lake Maloya, the north end of which intrudes into the state of Colorado.

-Gunmen stoked to hone their skills at a shooting range or skeet field and first time shooters can both be served at the Wellington Center.
+Gunmen stoked to hone their skills at a shooting range or skeet field and first-time shooters can both be served at the Wellington Center.
 RV and tent camping is available on site, as are modern and backcountry cabins.
 The center runs guided hunts for bull elk, mule deer, pronghorn antelope, spring turkey, and black bear, and boasts a near 100 percent success rate.

 Just four miles south of Cimarron, Philmont Scout Ranch promises high-adventure outings at the largest Scout ranch, hosting nearly 25,000 scouts and visitors each year on the 214-square-mile property.
 The on-site museum is open and free for the public, with exhibitions focusing on the history of and art from the area.
 The Seton Memorial Library preserves the collections of the Boy Scouts founder Ernest Thompson Seton.
 Guided tours are available of ranch founder Waite Phillips’ summer home.

-This 83-mile driving tour travels through Northern New Mexico’s mountain passes, valleys, canyons, and mesas, ringing the state’s highest point, Wheeler Peak (elevation 13,161 feet, accessed from Taos Ski Valley).
+This 83-mile driving tour travels through Northern New Mexico’s Mountain passes, valleys, canyons, and mesas, ringing the state’s highest point, Wheeler Peak (elevation 13,161 feet, accessed from Taos Ski Valley).
 From Highway 64 headed west, catch the loop at Eagle Nest and the scenic Eagle Nest Lake State Park, and the Carson National Forest’s abundant hiking and camping options.
 The route then climbs Bobcat Pass through the Enchanted Forest, passes Red River Ski Area, and loops around to Taos via the quaint village of Questa.
 The region is known to adventure seekers for thousands of acres recreation opportunities, such as hiking, mountain biking, ziplining, camping, and rock climbing.

 Less than one half of 1 percent of the nation’s rivers have been officially designated Wild and Scenic Rivers and thereby given stringent, wilderness-level protections, and New Mexico scored two—the Red River and upper Rio Grande.
 Stand at La Junta Point Overlook and the confluence of the two comes into view.
-Access it by hiking 800 feet down into the canyon on this 2.5 mile round-trip trail.
+Access it by hiking 800 feet down into the canyon on this 2.5-mile round-trip trail.